Cover photo from Skinos Mastiha Official Website

 Our Sixth Featured Libation of the World comes from the island of Chios, Greece.

 It expresses their appreciation for your patronage, a gift of sorts to say thank you.
 In our most recent travels in 2021, we were often greeted with a complimentary appetizer.
-At the end of the meal, we would then be given a complimentary small carafe of liquor and dessert as they left the check.
+We would then be given a complimentary small carafe of liquor and dessert at the end of the meal as they left the check.
 These offers of kind hospitality were always welcome and lovely.
-In all our travels so far it is unique to Greece.
+In all our travels so far, it is unique to Greece.

 Our Introduction to Mastiha

-Mastiha is created with tree resin from the Mastiha tree that grows on the island of Chios, Greece.
-The unique climate on the southern end of the island is the only place in the world the aromatic resin of this quality is cultivated.
+Mastiha is created with resin from the Mastiha tree that grows on the island of Chios, Greece.
+Indeed, the unique climate on the island’s southern end is the only place in the world where an aromatic resin of this quality is cultivated.
 There is quite a story to this unique herbal liquor with its magical qualities.
-As you look closely, there are Mastiha products everywhere in Greece.
+As you look closely, you will see Mastiha products everywhere in Greece.
 From candies, elixirs, cough drops, digestive aids, toothpaste, deodorant, shampoo, gum, sunscreen, skincare, coffee, cereal bars, a culinary herb…..you get it.
 The Greeks love their Mastiha; in any form, they can get it.

 What is Mastiha?

-Mastiha starts as a semi-transparent sap that solidifies in yellowish tear-drop blobs.
-It’s native to the southern side island of Chios in Greece.
-There have been attempts to graft such trees in Italy, Turkey, and even in northern Chios with no success.
-It is due to the combination of the volcanic soil of southern Chios, an exceedingly dry micro-climate, and perfected eugenics over generations where only the best-yielding trees were propagated.
+Mastiha starts as a semi-transparent sap that solidifies in yellowish teardrop blobs.
+It’s native to the southern side of the island of Chios in Greece.
+There have been attempts to graft such trees in Italy, Turkey, and northern Chios with no success.
+This is due to the combination of the volcanic soil of southern Chios, an exceedingly dry microclimate, and perfected eugenics over generations, where only the best-yielding trees were propagated.

 Sold whole or ground, mastiha is used as a flavoring in cooking and as a fragrant, refreshing additive to cosmetics and personal hygiene products.
-It is also found in paint and varnishes, mastic is added to such products for its oily properties and color.
+Additionally, it is found in paint and varnishes, where mastic is added for its oily properties and color.

 You may have already had some without realizing it.
-It is extensively used in Eastern Mediterranean and Arab cuisine in desserts, pastries, pudding, candy, fruit preserves, and to flavor beverages like tea or coffee.
-Mastiha can be used in both sweet and spicy dishes as a spice.
+It is extensively used in Eastern Mediterranean and Arab cuisine, found in desserts, pastries, pudding, candy, fruit preserves, and to flavor beverages like tea or coffee.
+Moreover, mastiha can be used as a spice in both sweet and spicy dishes.
 It is popular in meat dishes with lamb, fish, poultry, and goat.
-It can even be used as a natural chewing gum (mastic gum).
-When ground and mixed with sugar or salt, mastiha is excellent for adding flavor to savory or sugary preparations.
+It can even be a natural chewing gum (mastic gum).
+When ground and mixed with sugar or salt, mastiha is excellent for flavoring savory or sugary preparations.

 What does it taste like?

 Musky and aromatic, mastiha has a distinct and refreshing earthy flavor of wood, fresh trees, and pine.
-It sounds strange, but trust us it is quite good.
-When drinking the Mastiha spirits, that is precisely how you feel, refreshed.
+It sounds strange, but trust us, it is terrific.
+Drinking the Mastiha spirits is precisely how you feel refreshed.

 History